Doncic beats buzzer with long 3, Mavs beat Clippers in OT

+“One of the best feelings I’ve ever had as a player,” Doncic said about the winner.
+“Just something special.”

-Marcus Morris hit a 3-pointer with 9 seconds remaining in OT to give the Clippers the lead.
+Marcus Morris hit a 3-pointer with around 9 seconds remaining in OT to give the Clippers the lead.
 It simply set the stage for Doncic’s winner over Reggie Jackson.
+His teammates rushed out to congratulate him.

+“Big-time players make big-time plays.
+He’s a big-time player,” teammate Trey Burke said.
+“He’s proved it already in this league.”

+Doncic’s theatrics helped the seventh-seeded Mavericks post their biggest playoff comeback win, overcoming a 21-point, second-quarter deficit.
+Their previous best was 19 against the Spurs in San Antonio during Game 5 of the 2003 Western Conference Finals.

 Lou Williams tied it at 121 by hitting two of three free throws with 50.6 seconds remaining in regulation.
 After Dallas failed to score on the next possession, the Clippers called a timeout to set up a play with 24.7 seconds left.